Psychology Based Web Design

 Be Wary 0f Your Image Choice

-Every web design has to have some sort of visual presentation of its goods or services.
+According to Secret Hideout and their experts in this field, every web design has to have some sort of visual presentation of its goods or services.
 Putting a straightforward image for your product may seem too blunt for your taste – you can always choose to use an abstract image to convey your message.

 This can prove to be a double-edged sword.
 If your abstract image is represented in a way that people are completely missing the point of the presentation, you have clearly failed.
 In some cases, businesses have unintentionally created memes simply because they were executing poorly thought out ideas.

 A trend has swept the world of web design.
 White space isn’t necessarily a new thing when it comes down to this line of work, but it’s definitely a trend that created a movement in this industry.
 Web designers incorporating white space in their sites saw increases in all metrics.
 Everyone loved it.